fallen-icarus/cardano-swaps/README.md

 (converted to 3/2), the contract requires that 3 DUST are deposited for every 2 ADA removed from the swap address.
 Ratios of DUST:ADA >= 3/2 will pass, while ratios < 3/2 will pass.

-When engaging in swaps, it is only necessary that the desired swap ratio is met; **not all assets at in the UTxO must be swapped.** For example, if there is 100 ADA in a swap address requesting 2:1 for DUST, a user may swap 20 ADA, as long as they return 80 ADA and 10 DUST in the same Tx.
+When engaging in swaps, it is only necessary that the desired swap ratio is met; **not all assets in the UTxO must be swapped.** For example, if there is 100 ADA in a swap address requesting 2:1 for DUST, a user may swap 20 ADA, as long as they return 80 ADA and 10 DUST in the same Tx.
 Since every user explicitly defines their desired swap ratios, oracles are not required.
 The "global" price